odetolakehinde/drift-checker/README.md

 ### Example Use Case

 You're managing EC2 instances with Terraform.
 Someone changes the instance type or tags **manually via the AWS console**.
-→ `drift-checker` will detect that drift so you can fix it in code.
+→ `drift-checker` will detect that drift so you can fix it.

 ---